virtualforce/Today_i_Fixed_iOS/How to add infinite scroll in UIPageViewController.md

 # Solution
-Here is the minor tweaks you need to do in your viewController to add infinite scrolling.
+Here are the minor tweaks you need to do in your viewController to add infinite scrolling.
 In below code snippets contentViewController --> instance of your pageView (View which will containt content of one swipe-able page)

 # PageViewController